trofi/trofi.github.io.gen/posts/292-nix-language-nondeterminism-example.md

 ```

 Aren't these supposed to be literally the same thing?
 Apparently `nix` evaluator "interns" all new symbols (immutable strings,
-de-duplication mechanism) in the order it encounters them.
+deduplication mechanism) in the order it encounters them.
 If `b`
 happens to be the first it will affect all the attribute set traversals
 after it!